irnnr/typo3-ext-phpstorm/Readme.md

 The extension provides a cli command to execute the generation of the meta data sfile.

+First, add a TYPO3 backend user named "_cli_phpstorm", password doesn't matter and it also doesn't need any permissions, just needs to exist.

-In your TYPO3 installation's root directory call the following command:
+Now, in your TYPO3 installation's root directory execute the following command:

 	typo3/cli_dispatch.phpsh phpstorm_metadata